WoefulWolf/replicant_templates/README.md

 `python ./archive_extractor.py <Archive Path>`

 #### Description:
-Attempts to uncompress and separate the archive files into their decompressed state. <br>
+Attempts to decompress and separate the archive files into their uncompressed state. <br>
 Uncompressed files will be placed in sub-directories adjacent to the Python script.